When the first case of Fall Armyworm (FAW) was reported in Africa in 2016, there was panic among farmers across Africa.

 The programme increases agricultural productivity through the deployment of proven and high-performance agricultural technologies at scale along selected value chains including maize.

-Using statistically acceptable parameters, the TAAT Maize team assessed the fields of farmers with Fortenza Duo treated seeds and those with non-FD treated seeds based on the Davis Scale, specifically focusing on FAW damage, number of plants with infested whorls, number of plants with fresh window panes and the number of FAW larvae in whorls.
+To assess results of FD seed treatment and ascertain its performance, the TAAT Maize Compact used statistically acceptable parameters.
+Based on the Davis Scale, the assessment focused on FAW damage, number of plants with infested whorls, number of plants with fresh window panes and the number of FAW larvae in whorls.

-Results from the FD monitoring missions indicate that FD treated fields had insignificant to no FAW damaged foliar (Davis Scale 1 – Fig. 1), fewer number of FAW larvae, lower number of plants with fresh window panes and infected whorls, and generally good crop stand as compared to the non-FD treated.
+Results from 4-weeks of continuous FD monitoring missions indicated that FD treated fields had good crop stand as compared to the non-FD treated.
+The fields had insignificant to no FAW damaged foliar (Davis Scale 1 – Fig. 1), fewer number of FAW larvae, lower number of plants with fresh windowpanes and infected whorls.

 Enhancing maize production systems

 The first 4 weeks of maize seedling are critical as they determine the eventual grain yields expected by a farmer.
-The FD treated maize seed is protected up to 4 weeks after germination, hence better chances of getting higher yields, with proper farm management.
+The FD treated maize seed is protected for up to 4 weeks after germination, meaning that with proper farm management, it provides better chances of the farmer reaping higher yields.

-It is anticipated that the farmers will be able to sell the surplus production, and keep the rest for food, hence, beginning the journey of transforming their maize production systems.
+Harvest is due end May 2019, and the indicative parameters, that include good crop stand, ear formation and grain size show that the farmers who planted FD treated seed will realise increased yields.
+It is anticipated that the over 300,000 farmers will be able to sell their surplus production, and keep the rest for food, hence, beginning the journey of transforming their maize production systems.

-FAW have contributed to huge losses in maize production among smallholder farmers in Sub Saharan Africa.
-Research and farmers indigenous knowledge have demonstrated that for effective control of the damages caused by the FAW, adoption of Integrated Pest Management (IPM) is key.
+FAW has contributed to huge losses in maize production among smallholder farmers in Sub Saharan Africa.
+Research and farmers indigenous knowledge have demonstrated that for effective control of the damages caused by the FAW, adoption of Integrated Pest Management strategies (IPM) is key.

-It is against this background that the TAAT Maize Compact, with facilitation from the African Development Bank in collaboration with Corteva Agriscience a member of Crop life International Association, deployed “delegate” insecticide to be used in the control of FAW after the 4 weeks of FD treatment.
+It is against this background that the TAAT Maize Compact, with facilitation from the African Development Bank in collaboration with Corteva Agriscience, a member of Crop life International Association, deployed “Delegate” insecticide to be used in the control of FAW 4 weeks after germination.

 The TAAT maize compact in partnership with Corteva Agriscience recruited four youths, who were trained in provision of spraying and stewardship services among maize farms in Zambia.